myriad-360/Ansible-Delivery-Training-Student/M3-Write_And_Execute_Playbooks/README.md

 ## 🧪 Module 3: Write and Execute Playbooks

-This module introduces writing playbooks for Cisco and Palo Alto network devices.
+This module focuses on writing and executing basic Ansible playbooks that interact with both Cisco and Palo Alto network devices.
+Students will gain hands-on experience defining tasks, using network modules, applying conditionals, and running Ansible in dry-run mode.

+Playbooks allow you to define a set of instructions that Ansible executes in order.
+Each task runs a module with specific parameters, and logic can be applied to target specific platforms differently based on device type.
+This module teaches the foundational building blocks for all network automation workflows.

+### Concepts Covered:
+- Playbook structure (YAML format)
+- Tasks and modules
+- Conditional logic using `when`
+- Running in dry-run mode with `--check`
+- Platform-specific modules: `ios_facts`, `panos_facts`

 ### Objectives:
 - Learn how to write and execute Ansible playbooks.